Daily readings

 Saturday, August 15, 2026

 The Assumption of the Blessed Virgin Mary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThe Assumption of the Blessed Virgin Mary